rajangdavis/osvc_node/README.md

 OSvCNode.AnalyticsReportsResults only has one function: 'run', which takes an OSvCNode.Client object.

-OSvCNode.AnalyticsReportsResults have the following properties: 'id', 'lookupName', and 'filters'. <!-- More on filters and supported datetime methods are below this OSvCNode.AnalyticsReportsResults example script. -->
+OSvCNode.AnalyticsReportsResults have the following properties: 'id', 'lookupName', and 'filters'.
 ```node
 const OSvCNode = require('osvc_node');
 const env = process.env;